-- (ii) The responsibility to report promptly to the licensee any condition that causes or may cause a violation of Agency requirements; - (iii) The responsibility of the licensee to report promptly to the local law enforcement agency and licensee any actual or attempted theft, sabotage, or diversion of Category 1 or Category 2 quantities of radioactive material; and - (iv) The appropriate response to security alarms. - 2.
-In determining those individuals who shall be trained on the security program, the licensee shall consider each individual's assigned activities during authorized use and response to potential situations involving actual or attempted theft, diversion, or sabotage of Category 1 or Category 2 quantities of radioactive material.
-The extent of the training must be commensurate with the individual's potential involvement in the security of Category 1 or Category 2 quantities of radioactive material. - 3.
+- (ii) The responsibility to report promptly to the licensee any condition that causes or may cause a violation of Agency requirements; - (iii) The responsibility of the licensee to report promptly to the local law enforcement agency and licensee any actual or attempted theft, sabotage, or diversion of category 1 or category 2 quantities of radioactive material; and - (iv) The appropriate response to security alarms. - 2.
+In determining those individuals who shall be trained on the security program, the licensee shall consider each individuals assigned activities during authorized use and response to potential situations involving actual or attempted theft, diversion, or sabotage of category 1 or category 2 quantities of radioactive material.
+The extent of the training must be commensurate with the individuals potential involvement in the security of category 1 or category 2 quantities of radioactive material. - 3.
 Refresher training must be provided at a frequency not to exceed 12 months and when significant changes have been made to the security program.
-This training must include: - (i) Review of the training requirements of 420-3-26-.15(15)(c) and any changes made to the security program since the last training; - (ii) Reports on any relevant security issues, problems, and lessons learned; - (iii) Relevant results of Agency inspections; and - (iv) Relevant results of the licensee's program review and testing and maintenance. - 4.
+This training must include: - (i) Review of the training requirements of 420-3-26-.15(15)(c) and any changes made to the security program since the last training; - (ii) Reports on any relevant security issues, problems, and lessons learned; - (iii) Relevant results of Agency inspections; and - (iv) Relevant results of the licensee program review and testing and maintenance. - 4.
 The licensee shall maintain records of the initial and refresher training for 3 years from the date of the training.
 The training records must include dates of the training, topics covered, a list of licensee personnel in attendance, and related information. - (d) Protection of information. - 1.
-Licensees authorized to possess Category 1 or Category 2 quantities of radioactive material shall limit access to and unauthorized disclosure of their security plan, implementing procedures, and the list of individuals that have been approved for unescorted access. - 2.
-Efforts to limit access shall include the development, implementation, and maintenance of written policies and procedures for controlling access to, and for proper handling and protection against unauthorized disclosure of, the security plan, implementing procedures, and the list of individuals that have been approved for unescorted access. - 3.
-Before granting an individual access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access, licensees shall:
+Licensees authorized to possess category 1 or category 2 quantities of radioactive material shall limit access to and unauthorized disclosure of their security plan, implementing procedures, and the list of individuals that have been approved for unescorted access. - 2.
+Efforts to limit access shall include the development, implementation, and maintenance of written policies and procedures for controlling access to, and for proper handling and protection against unauthorized disclosure of, the security plan and implementing procedures. - 3.
+Before granting an individual access to the security plan or implementing procedures, licensees shall: